Ess-tatu/Analyzing-sentiment-in-tweets-about-Apple-and-Google-products./README.md

 ## Business Understanding

 This project applies Natural Language Processing (NLP) and machine learning techniques to analyze the sentiment of tweets related to Apple and Google products.
-By classifying user tweets as **Positive**, **Negative**, or **Neutral**, in order to provide insights into how these users feel about the tech giants' products.
+By classifying user tweets as **Positive**, **Negative**, or **Neutral**, this project provides insights into how these users feel about the tech giants' products.

 ---